BT

 • What makes your article different?
 What is the new approach you are proposing compared to other similar information already published on the web on similar topics?

-• The five key takeaways of the article - which should be the most relevant information in the article summarized in five complete, self-standing sentences.
+• The five key takeaways of the article — these should be the most relevant information in the article, summarized in five complete, self-standing sentences.
 They should not be pitches for readers to read the article.
-Do your best to define specific takeaways from the article.
-A reader of your article should be able to walk away with a set of actions to perform, a new theory to think about, or a thought-provoking question to answer.
+Do your best to define specific takeaways; a reader should be able to walk away with a set of actions to perform, a new theory to think about, or a thought-provoking question to answer.

-• Author contact information - email address.
-InfoQ would have to be in direct contact with the authors, as we don't publish content on someone’s behalf without their written confirmation first.
+• Author contact information: email address.
+InfoQ must be in direct contact with the authors, as we don't publish content on someone’s behalf without their written confirmation first.
+Please be sure to include all author names and contact information.

 Submission and Formatting Guidelines